 So when did you first become interested in music?
 When you look at the instruments included in the project it’s a pretty diverse group.
 How did you come to pick up all of those instruments?

 My parents both grew up taking piano lessons and so my sister and I also took piano lessons from a young age.
+They even bought us a duet piano bench so that we could play together.
 My sister took it until we were twelve at which point she stopped liking it.
 I was trained classically in piano until I was like eighteen, and then I got here and I realized that everyone around me played like a hundred instruments, or so it seemed.
 And I was just like, “how are you all so talented?”
 I felt so inferior.
 So I bought a ukulele and learned that pretty quickly because it’s an easy instrument and also a lot of fun to play.
 Singing is tough.
 I’ve never been really comfortable or satisfied with my singing voice, but when you’re writing the music and the lyrics it is just natural for you to sing it.
 So I found myself singing and I’ve grown more comfortable with my voice.
 The same goes for other things.
 I didn’t know how to play drums but I just didn’t have anyone to call, so I just tried to learn well enough to pretend.
 I love Baroque instrumentation.
 That’s something you’ve probably noticed.
 That era, the sounds are just so rich.
 That’s why we tried to, especially on the last EP, steer towards that with things like flugelhorn and harpsichord and things like that.
-Because that to me—I understand why it might seem like a gimmick—I find that era so moving and beautiful.
+Because that to me-I understand why it might seem like a gimmick-I find that era so moving and beautiful.

 You and I first met as board members on The Review, so I knew you primarily as a poet.
 My freshman year we published one of your poems in The Review and we didn’t publish “Fort Wayne,” so Quarto picked it up, because they were smarter than us that year.